 Commenting on the report, Chief Executive of the Association of British Bookmakers Malcolm George said:

-“This independent report confirms there is no relationship between machines in bookmakers and problem gambling.
 The evidence exposes the findings of the FOBTs All-Party Parliamentary Group are simply wrong.
 The report sets out clear evidence that shows losses are higher in adult gaming centres than betting shops, and that the largest losses occur early in the morning on machines in arcades.

 No wonder the vested interests who are behind the campaign against FOBTs wanted to distract attention from their own machines.
 It is time they stopped just making it up as they go along.”